-If a reasonCode CRL entry extension is present, the CRLReason MUST indicate the most appropriate reason for revocation of the eertificate, as defined by the CA within its CP/CPSCertificate.
+If a reasonCode CRL entry extension is present, the CRLReason MUST indicate the most appropriate reason for revocation of the Certificate.

 CRLReason MUST be included in the reasonCode extension of the CRL entry corresponding to a Subscriber Certificate that is revoked after July 15, 2023, unless the CRLReason is "unspecified (0)".
 Revocation reason code entries for Subscriber Certificates revoked prior to July 15, 2023, do NOT need to be added or changed.